General Systems Theory

 - C. West Churchman, The Systems Approach [A gentle, almost folksy approach which wisely put the idea of taking everything relevant into account before the mathematical appratus; but this fails to distinguish the systems approach from the rational approach in general, especially as Churchman is frank about the difficulties of deciding what is relevant, and how little the mathematics actually added.]

 - Yakov Feygin, "Dreaming of a 'New Planning': Development and the Internationalization of Economic Thought in Late Soviet Reformist Politics", Humanity: An International Journal of Human Rights, Humanitarianism, and Development 12 (2021) [Thanks to Dr. Feygin for a reprint.
 A revised version appears as ch.
-6 in Dr. Feygin's book, Building a Ruin, which I have yet to read]
+6 in Dr. Feygin's book, Building a Ruin; I haven't compared the two in detail.]

 - John Gall, illus.
 R. O. Blechman, Systemantics: How Systems Work and Especially How They Fail (a.k.a.
 General Systemantics)